ccs-amsterdam/r-course-material/tutorials/R-tidy-14-strings.md

 The example above showed how to extract or replace a fixed part of a string.
 In many cases, however, we want to find, replace, or extract certain patterns in a string (for example, dates, email addresses, or html tags).

-For this purpose, R (like most other languages) use *regular expressions*, a very powerful wat to write text patterns.
+For this purpose, R (like most other languages) use *regular expressions*, a very powerful way to write text patterns.
 Although a full overview of regular expressions is beyond the scope of this handout (there's full books written on the subject!), below are some examples of what you can do.

 Note: To find a regular expression in a text, I use the `str_view` command, which is quite useful for designing/debugging expressions: